 Again, certainly baptism was not for saving Jesus.
 But different from us, Jesus’ baptism was a testimony foretelling of Jesus dying to take our sins to be buried in the grave, so that he would be resurrected to life, giving us hope.
 Jesus’ baptism was a testimony of that to come.
 Our baptism is a testimony about that which has already happened in the past in our lives.
 Both of them are done for a testimony to glorify God, fulfilling righteousness by obedience.

 So everyone who has been saved, should make the effort to get baptized, when they have opportunity.

 Nowhere in the Bible is there any foundation or teaching that sinners, infants, or unaccountable children should be baptized.

-Finally, there are some things water baptism will not do:
+Finally in summary, there are some things water baptism will not do:

 - Baptism will not wash our sins away or make us a church member.
 Only the blood of Christ can wash away our sins, and by faith he does this for us when we repent of our sins and ask him to forgive us.